mdn/content/files/en-us/web/api/streams_api/using_readable_streams/index.md

 > **Note:** This fetch operation is _mocked_ for the purpose of demonstration, and just returns a `ReadableStream` that generates random chunks of text.
 > The "Underlying source" on the left below is the data being generated in the mocked source, while the column on the right is log from the consumer.
-> (The code for the mocked source is not displayed as it is not relevant to the example).
+> (The code for the mocked source is not displayed as it is not relevant to the example.)

 {{EmbedLiveSample("Example async reader","100%","400px")}}